-Flavorful, protein and fiber rich, this baked pumpkin oatmeal is a hearty and satisfying breakfast that is perfect for those chilly fall mornings.
-It is gluten free, vegan, requires only a few simple ingredients and will be ready in 30 minutes!
+This baked pumpkin oatmeal is a hearty and satisfying breakfast that is perfect for a chilly fall morning.
+It’s gluten free, vegan, requires only a few simple ingredients and will be ready in 30 minutes!

 Nothing is better on a chilly fall morning than a cozy bowl of oatmeal.
 ESPECIALLY pumpkin oatmeal.
-I just can’t resist the smell of pumpkin spice filling up my kitchen as I get ready for the day.
+The smell of pumpkin spice filling the kitchen is bound to make your day better.